WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 You can generate as many new wallets as you'd like, for no extra cost and without asking for permission.
 Go to the `Wallet Manager` tab and the `Generate Wallet` menu.
 As with everything in Wasabi, you are required to label this new wallet.
 Make sure that you are precise so that you know what this is for later.
-The password is used to encrypt the private key on the computer and on the backup.
+The password is used to encrypt the private key (extracted from the extended private key) on the computer.
 **Careful!!**
 **Without knowledge of the password, you CANNOT spend your bitcoin!!**
 Make sure that you properly back up and write down this password.